Who is Unicorn on The Masked Singer?

 Moreover, the clues appeared to again up that acquainted voice too.

-In episode one we realized Unicorn is a “show-pony” and “loves to stand out from the crowd”, one thing John undoubtedly does regularly.
+In episode one we discovered Unicorn is a “show-pony” and “loves to stand out from the crowd”, one thing John undoubtedly does regularly.

 He additionally addressed his potential involvement with The Masked Singer when he appeared on Dancing On Ice final weekend.